rmarting/rmarting.github.io/cheat-sheets/minishift.md

 - vm-driver                          : kvm
 ```

-To assing the number of cpus:
+To assign the number of CPU:

 ```bash
 ❯ minishift config set cpus 4
 ```

-To assing the memory:
+To assign the memory:

 ```bash
 ❯ minishift config set memory 16384